whatyouhide/redix/pages/Reconnections.md

-If there are pending requests to Redix (e.g., `Redix.command/2`s that haven't returned yet) when a disconnection happens, the `Redix` functions will return `{:error, :disconnected}` to the caller.
+If there are pending requests to Redix (e.g., `Redix.command/2`s that haven't returned yet) when a disconnection happens, the `Redix` functions will return `{:error, %Redix.ConnectionError{reason: :disconnected}}` to the caller.
 The caller is responsible to retry the request if interested.

 The first reconnection attempts happens after a backoff interval decided by the `:backoff_initial` option.
 If this attempt succeeds, then Redix will start to